mjrizing/mjrizing/README.md

 ### 💡Interest

-* Become a full-stack developer
+* To Become a full-stack developer
 * Deep and Broad Technical experience
 * Data Science in Marketing